-A recent global study found that more than a third (38%) of businesses currently use manual and paper-based administrative processes.
+A global study found that more than a third (38%) of businesses currently use manual and paper-based administrative processes.

 The fundamental problem with spreadsheet documents is that they lack digital connectivity.
 They are not designed to share information across different applications, and much of the data is handled manually.

-For expense management, this means that the information contained within claim a form has to be transferred by hand - a slow and error-prone task.
+For expense management, this means that the information contained within a claim form has to be transferred by hand - a slow and error-prone task.
 It also means there’s no simple way to share that expenses data.

 Problem 1: It's a time-consuming process